burkeri/CodingChallenge/README.md

     - When the other elements move, they will slide in the direction that they have been moved.
 - When an image expands in the top 2 rows, the positioning of elements in the bottom 2 rows will not be affected and vice versa.

-#### Requirements
-- Build a SPA App in the framework of your choice (Angular 2+, React, Vue or other – just no jQuery)
-    - Bonus points for using flexbox and/or css grid for the layout.
-- Create an external data source to populate the items with whatever data you like
-- Load data via an AJAX call.
-- Focus on generating reusable components and keeping good app structure hygiene.

 ## Technology Used

 ### Stack

 - MongoDB
-    - I evaluated the application and determined that the data/imaged did not require associations.
+    - I evaluated the application and determined that the data/images did not require associations.
 Therefore, I decided to use a non-realtional database.
 - Express
     - Express handles routing and making API calls on the back-end of Coding Challenge.
 - React